 Daughters of Utah Pioneers Preserve the past

 All of this explanation brings me to the Pioneer Memorial Museum.
 The history of a culture is vital to its present-day success.
-The International Society Daughters of Utah Pioneers (ISDUP, DUP) is one organization charged with keeping Utah’s history alive.
+The International Society Daughters of Utah Pioneers (ISDUP, DUP) is one organization that keeps Utah’s history alive.
 The museum houses artifacts relevant to the state’s history.
 That is a story nearly impossible to write without the Church of Jesus Christ of Latter-day Saints.

 DUP is not a religious organization.
 It’s not political either.
 The ISDUP official website proclaims, “We are dedicated to honoring the names and achievements of the men, women, and children who founded Utah.
 We seek to encompass a broad scope of services, ranging from the preservation of historic landmarks to the education of thousands of school children and adults about their pioneer forebears.”